 The AfDB Group comprises three entities: the African Development Bank (AfDB), the African Development Fund (ADF) and the Nigeria Trust Fund (NTF).

 Largely, this matter is very complicated.
 Even though the U.S. has a right to protect its investments and asks questions, the issues are very trivial that the basis of U.S. strategic interests cannot be those allegations (read U.S. letter); you can read Adesina’s responses here.
-These allegations are mundane; the Board can handle them, and communicate to its shareholders; they are not something, in my opinion, for an external counsel to investigate.
+These allegations are mundane; the Board can handle them, and communicate to its shareholders.
+They are not things, in my opinion, for an external counsel to investigate.
 President Trump does what Mr. Adesina is accused daily in Washington DC!
-Adesina does not have his daughter and son-in working in his office or vacationing in his hostels!
+Adesina does not have his daughter and son-in-law working in his office or vacationing in his hotels!

 This is my conclusion: the U.S. is asking for a change of leadership in AfDB.
 It is as simple as that.
 Unfortunately, Adesina has arrived at the same conclusion himself.
 And that is the real problem: if the U.S. concludes that a bank is corrupt, it can fine or at extreme cut it out of the financial system until it cleans itself.
 That is why what the U.S.is saying is more important than what the African leaders (about 50 of them) have to say.
 Call it an asymmetric power play.